Prachinburi province: Rail

 Prachinburi is served by the State Railway of Thailand's Eastern Line.
 Prachin Buri Railway Station, is the main railway station located 122 km from Bangkok.
-Five trains go to Bangkok and five come to Prachinburi each day, with a commute time of around two and a half hours.
-A one-way ticket costs only 24 bahts.
+Five trains trains per day in either direction stop at this station.

 Economy

+Economic output

+In 2022, Prachinburi province had an economic output of 291.747 billion baht (US$7.678 billion).
+This amounts to per capita gross provincial product (GPP) of 445,100 baht (US$11,700).
+In 2024 the total labourforce was 392,051 of which 387,920 persons were employed in economic activity.
+In agriculture and forestry 60,166 persons (15.5%) were employed and in the non-agricultural sector 327,754 persons (84.5%).

 Tambon Hua Wa in Si Maha Phot District is the site of Rojana Industrial Park.
 Among other tenants of the park, Honda Automobile (Thailand) has established a 17.2 billion baht plant there to manufacture sub-compact vehicles.
-The plant, opened in March 2016, has an initial production capacity of 60,000 vehicles per year.
-The plant is designed to build up to 120,000 vehicles per year.
+The plant, opened in March 2016, had an initial production capacity of 60,000 vehicles per year.
 Honda produces hybrid electric vehicles and batteries for electric vehicles, at its factories in Prachinburi and Ayutthaya.
 Honda's Prachinburi factory has an annual capacity of 120,000 units.